-So we started working on our business plan to build a company that could bring together our love of fashion, history and style with our respect for the planet and its people.
-We strongly believe that garments can change the world, that fashion is not only about what you see in magazines or catwalks, it’s a perfect expression of our civilization.
+Going back to the beginning, in February 2018, we started working on a business plan to build a company that could bring together our love of fashion, history and style while respecting the planet and its people.

 Regardless, TRIBUTE was born.
-We decided to break the rules, to follow our instincts and open a brick and mortar in Washington DC.
-One that promotes fashion history, design and sustainable practices.
-So we created a space for our community to approach topics like responsible consumption and style and society.
+We decided to break the rules and follow our instincts.
+So we created a space for our community to approach topics related to fashion culture, responsible consumption and style and society.
 To discover new brands, and learn about how clothes are made.

 To date, we have had three different locations in the District.
 And although we are not perfect and have more steps to take in order to become better, we take pride in the small impact we have, the community we build and the collaborations we develop.

 Our first goal is to prove that sustainability and profitability can co-exist.
-As a fashion and design company, we believe that it’s our responsibility to support, contribute and encourage a more sustainable living and consumption pattern.
+As a small company, we believe that it’s our responsibility to support, contribute and encourage a more sustainable business model.
 The beauty of being part of this growing section of the fashion industry is that there is still so much more to discover and create.
-TRIBUTE is about balance and originality, style but no compromise, we believe in bringing an honest approach to retail.
+TRIBUTE is about balance and originality, style but no compromise.
+We believe in bringing an honest approach to retail.

 How did we start?

 It’s very challenging to start a sustainable fashion brick and mortar store in a world where the top three words to describe our industry are “changing”, “digital” and “fast”.
 It’s even counter intuitive!
-However, as we embrace the challenges, our idea was not to go against the trend.
-On the contrary, our objective was to launch as a traditional, even old school, brick and mortar with a disruptive mind.
+We embraced the challenges.
+Our objective was to launch as a traditional, even old school, brick and mortar with a disruptive mind.
 We have an active stance on social issues, we are fully open and transparent in the way we operate and sustainability is at the core of our mission.